 One month and beyond:

 After about a month of detox, you will start feeling good.
-You will not suffer so many symptoms, but may continue feeling depressed.
+While the symptoms may lessen, you may continue feeling depressed.
 Cravings typically come and go during this phase, getting better but still being there.
 Over time, all of your side effects of withdrawal will diminish.

 Experienced Help Is the Surest Path for How to Detox from Meth

 A professional meth addiction detox center is the best choice when you are ready to end your methamphetamine addiction.
-You can reach recovery through the support, guidance and treatment this type of facility provides.
+You can reach recovery through the compassionate support, professional guidance, and comprehensive treatment.

-Serenity House Detox in Ft.
-Lauderdale and West Palm Beach, Florida is a fully-licensed detox center for gaining recovery from meth.
+With two detox center locations in Florida, Serenity House Detox & Recovery is a fully-licensed detox center for gaining recovery from meth.
 At Serenity House, patients are comforted in peaceful surroundings and a cozy atmosphere while gaining medical supervision they need to remain healthy during the detox process.

-If you or your loved one needs to gain freedom from a destructive meth addiction and need some serious addiction help, Serenity House Detox is ready to welcome you into recovery.
-Call Serenity House Detox now at 866-294-5306 for more information and insurance verification.
+If you or your loved one needs to gain freedom from a destructive meth addiction and need some serious addiction help, Serenity House Detox & Recovery is ready to welcome you into recovery.
+Call Serenity House Detox & Recovery now at 866-294-5306 for more information and insurance verification.
 Help is waiting for you, along with the future in recovery that you deserve.